sravya8/ML/Practical_ML.md

 6. Use Bias/Variance/Error analysis and iterate the model /hyperparameters and evaluation metrics

-7. Offline statistical tests, online A/B tests
+7. Offline statistical tests

+8. Online A/B tests => Business metrics != Model metrics

-8. Productionize: serving architecture.
+9. Productionize: serving architecture.
 If online learning, data input pipeline and training and versioning on model.

 # Simple baselines